lucasgcb/unitTesting/README.md

 The tests may be run locally using `python -m pytest`.

-To automate this, Continuous Integration platforms such as [Circle CI](https://circleci.com/) and [Travis CI](https://travis-ci.org/) offers cloud environments for observing this repository and running the tests.
+To automate this, Continuous Integration (CI) platforms such as [Circle CI](https://circleci.com/) and [Travis CI](https://travis-ci.org/) offers cloud environments for observing this repository and running the tests.
+FOr these sevices, we have the configuration files: [.travis.yml](https://github.com/lucasgcb/unitTesting/blob/master/.travis.yml) for travis and [.circleci/config.yml](https://github.com/lucasgcb/unitTesting/blob/master/.circleci/config.yml) for circleci.

 [Coveralls](https://coveralls.io/) and [CodeConv](https://codecov.io/) are services that lets us know how much of our code is Covered for tests.
+Within the CI configuration, we have defined steps for generating test reports and uploading them.
+Circle CI uploads a report to CodeConv, while Travis reports to coveralls.